-Opioids have caused or contributed to more than 450,000 deaths over the past two decades, and the crisis is far from over.
-Drug companies like Purdue Pharma (maker of OxyContin), distributors like CVS and Walmart, and others are facing legal action from states, cities, counties—and a wave of "mass tort"-style litigation from individual plaintiffs may be coming.
+Opioids have caused or contributed to more than 450,000 deaths over the past two decades.
+Drug companies like Purdue Pharma (maker of OxyContin), distributors like CVS and Walmart, and others are facing legal action from states, cities, counties.

 It's fairly safe to say that Purdue Pharma's OxyContin kicked off the opioid crisis in the 1990s.
 Purdue and its owners, the Sackler family, are accused of aggressively marketing opioid drugs and misleading the public on just how addictive they are.